laye-lang/laye/docs/Contributing.md

 }
 ```

 The first line is the run directive, denoted by the capital `R`.
 Everything following the `R` is the shell command that should be used to invoke this test, populating `stdout` with the actual content to test.
 In most cases, we'll be invoking the Laye compiler and generating LYIR output.
-This output goes to a file, not `stdout`, so we `cat` it so FCHK can see it.
-Removing the file afterward is a courtesy to the developer; a messy workspace is no fun!

-*NOTE: These kinds of commands are not easily portable across operating systems or shell environments.
-In the near future, outputing a LYIR module to `stdout` will be standardized within the compiler itself.*
+To write the output to stdout rather than a file, pass `-` to the `-o` option.

 The contents of `stdout` are then checked line by line against the other two directives: `*` and `+`.
 When a `*` directive is encountered, FCHK searches for a line which matches it anywhere in the `stdout` contents.
 If no match is found, the test produces an error.
 When a `+` directive is encountered, FCHK checks the line after the previously matched line in the same manner.
 A `*` directive followed by a number of `+` directives indicates that an unbroken sequence of lines is expected to match exactly as indicated.
 Since a `*` directive searches anywhere in the `stdout` contents, they can be out of order from the actual output.